 There are many types of baby flash cards.
-Which is the right one to use and when?
+Which is the right one to use for brain development, and when?

 Is your child 0 to 3 years old?

-Your child’s most important early learning years for your child is the age of 0, 1, 2, and 3 years old.
+The most important early learning years for your child are the ages of 0, 1, 2, and 3.

-2. When to introduce flash cards and effectively teach my baby/toddler?
+When should I introduce flash cards and effectively teach my baby/toddler?

-Most parents think you start with alphabets and "1,2,3" flashcards first.
-Yes, these are one of the flash cards you use but not the first ones to introduce.
+Most parents think you start with the alphabet and "1,2,3" flashcards first.
+Yes, these are some of the flashcards you use, but they are not the first ones you introduce.

-Let's explore what the BEST RECOMMENDED choice of early learning flashcards chosen by us are based on right brain education method.
+Let's explore the BEST RECOMMENDED choice of early learning flashcards we chose based on the right brain education method.

 Let's start with flashcards for 0-1 years old, and 1 to 3 years old: